Lansing Auto Accident Statistics

 - Greatest number of crashes occurred in these municipalities:

-- The highest number of fatal crashes and fatalities occurred in July.
+- The highest number of fatal crashes and fatalities occurred in March, April, June and October (2 fatal crashes each).

 If you’ve been injured in a Lansing auto accident, contact our Michigan car accident attorneys today to help protect your right to insurance benefits and compensation.